mysql/mysql-connector-python/CONTRIBUTING.rst

 Contributing to this project is easy.
 You just need to follow these steps.

 - Make sure you have a user account at `bugs.mysql.com <https://bugs.mysql.com>`_.
-You will need to reference this user account when you submit your Oracle Contributor Agreement (OCA).
+You will need to reference this user account when you submit your Oracle Contributor Agreement (a.k.a.
+OCA).
 - Sign the Oracle Contributor Agreement.
 You can find instructions for doing that at the `OCA Page <https://oca.opensource.oracle.com/>`_.
 - Develop your pull request.
 Make sure you are aware of the `requirements <https://dev.mysql.com/doc/dev/connector-python/8.0/requirements.html>`_ for the project.
 - Validate your pull request by including tests that sufficiently cover the functionality you are adding.